Priyansh3012/SentimentAnalyzer/README.md

 <1> Data Preprocessing (Data Cleaning)
 <2> EDA (Exploratory Data Analysis)
-<3> Feature Engineering (Lemmatization, CountVectorization, TfidfVectorizer)
+<3> Feature Engineering (Lemmatization, CountVectorization, TfidfVectorizer, Unigrams, Bigrams, Trigrams, 4-grams .
+At the end combination of unigrams + bigrams +     + Trigrams used.)
-<4> Model Evaluation (Linear Regression , Decision Tree Regressor, XGB Regressor .
-Out of these 3, Linear Regression gave the best accuracy.) <5> Model Selection (Linear Regression)
+<4> Model Evaluation (Decision Tree Classifier , Random Forest Classifier , Logistic Regression (Classifier).
+Out of these 3 Logistic Regression gave best results.  )
+<5> Hyperparameter Tuning ( using GridSearchCV)
+<6> Model Selection (Logistic Regression)

+NOTE : Plotly graphs and charts may not be rendered in the notebook.